WellspringChurchNC/mission/README.md

 - Give - We get to give of our time, talents, and treasure.
 - Go - We go and make disciples.

 Everything we do to help people grow should align with and connect to the 4 G's.
 Our scope is comprehensive ... we emphasize relationships and conversations over executing processes and measuring success.
-Our intention is to create a culture and environment that facilitates growth, recognizing that God ultimately causes the growth.
-Since LIFEgroup participation and serving in ministry teams are two primary ways that we reinforce relationships it is our desire that all leaders have a foundations understanding of our discipleship approach including being an intentional leader, creating relational environments, and comfortable with our reproducible discipleship process.
+Our intention is to create a culture and environment that facilitates growth; recognizing that God ultimately causes the growth.
+Since LIFEgroup participation and serving in ministry teams are two primary ways that we reinforce relationships it is our desire that all leaders have a foundational understanding of our discipleship approach including being an intentional leader, creating relational environments, and comfortable with our reproducible discipleship process.

 **stuff to fill in**
 - spiritual wheel